|Admission deadlines:||Fall – December 15|

 The requirements for the Doctor of Philosophy Program

 Students develop their program of studies in consultation with their doctoral committee, subject to the approval of the department’s Graduate Affairs Committee.
-The program of studies must include coursework in a minimum of five graduate-level courses; at least four of the courses must be core courses as defined in the department’s Guide for Graduate Students; at least three must be offered by the Chemistry Department.
+The program of studies must include coursework in a minimum of five graduate-level courses; at least three of the courses must be core courses as defined in the department’s Guide for Graduate Students; at least three must be offered by the Chemistry Department.
 These course requirements cannot be fulfilled by achievement on placement exams.
 At least two graduate-level courses must be taken outside the student's subdiscipline and in at least two other subdisciplines/disciplines.
 Equivalent courses offered by another university may be substituted at the discretion of the Graduate Affairs Committee.
 Students must pass a cumulative examination system and an oral defense of the doctoral research plan.